beeware/briefcase/docs/reference/platforms/macOS/index.rst

 ``min_os_version``
 ------------------

 The minimum macOS version that the app will support.
+This controls the value of ``MACOSX_DEPLOYMENT_TARGET`` used when building the app.

 ``universal_build``
 ~~~~~~~~~~~~~~~~~~~